scheb/2fa/doc/installation.rst

            - { path: ^/2fa, role: IS_AUTHENTICATED_2FA_IN_PROGRESS }
            # Other rules may follow here...

-More per-firewall configuration options can be found in the `configuration reference <configuration.rst>`_.
+More per-firewall configuration options can be found in the :doc:`configuration reference </configuration>`.

 Step 5: Configure the security tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^